theunknowninfinite/GettingStartedWithRoboticsSoftware/linux/Linux DIstros and Nvidia on Linux/notes.md

 4. Fedora(https://getfedora.org/).One of the best distros but is rough for a beginner to learn to set it up.
 Nobara,based off fedora. this is recommended if going this route.

 # Cons of Nvidia on Linux
 1. No full wattage support .
-Some laptops have GPUS that can use upto 100+W.As of Jan 2023, they are limited to 80W.
+Some laptops have GPUS that can use upto 100+W.As of Jan 2023, they are limited to 80W.As of August 2023, Nvidia Driver Version 525+ you can set power limit to max of hardware support on laptops.
+(Needs to be set by user)
 2. Lower features as compared to windows
 3. Poor graphics switching between iGPU and dGPU.
 * The following may or may not happen to everyone